Flight of the Gibbon™ Jungle Conservation Projects: Protecting Southeast Asia's Eco-System

-A percentage of our profits go to rainforest rehabilitation and protecting the rare Gibbon ape!
+A percentage of our profits go to jungle rehabilitation and protecting the rare Gibbon ape!

 Giving Back To Nature

 We support ecological education programs and fund a re-planting program to preserve both Thailand’s and Cambodia's native trees.
 We also invite schools and corporations to get involved with our tree-planting projects.

 Through the Gibbon Rehabilitation and Release program, which has been in operation for 6 years, Flight of the Gibbon is committed to re-establishing the Gibbon population in its natural habitat in both Thailand and Cambodia where we operate.
 Read more about gibbons.

 Deforestation, over-hunting and overuse of land in many parts of Thailand and Cambodia have all contributed to a general decline in the health of the forest ecosystems, including primate populations.
 While our canopy tours take place in beautiful, pristine old-growth forests where the plant ecology is primarily intact, some areas near our site have suffered from decades of overuse.
 A truly healthy ecosystem that can support a wide range of plants and animals needs a very large area for animal populations to stabilize.
 From the inception of Flight of the Gibbon™, it was our goal to minimize the impact of bringing tourist to this amazing place and restore the surrounding areas to once again be a stable, healthy, functioning ecosystem.

 - Research: Work with experts in the field to find the causes for the decline in ecosystems.